mdewilde/kbobce-models/README.md

 ### Prerequisites

-To download the _Kruispuntbank_'s open data, go to [Kruispuntbank](https://kbopub.economie.fgov.be/kbo-open-data/login) and download a full open data file.
+To download the open data for this library, go to [Kruispuntbank](https://kbopub.economie.fgov.be/kbo-open-data/login) and download a full open data file.

 ### Usage example